andrew/ultimate-awesome/README.md

 - [awesome-cv](https://github.com/mawady/awesome-cv) - Curated educational list for computer vision.
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
+- [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A personal investigative project to track the latest progress in the field of multi-modal object tracking.
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.